 The login issues are common but the reasons for this are always in suspense.
 After facing such issues, we collected certain causes and created a combined list of all common WordPress login issues and How to get rid of it?

 See the list of the most common WordPress login issue which user face frequently-

 When you log in to your WordPress admin panel you may not observe the domain or URL you are accessed the admin page.
 To login, the admin page the URL used is usually like this www.domainname.com/wp-admin/.
 Instead of this use www.domainname.com/wp-login.php.
 Both URLs are the same and you can easily log in to your site.

 You must wonder how a theme can cause and WordPress login problem.
 But it happens! especially when the theme holds a custom login page.
 It results when you install a problematic theme or the updated WordPress core is incompatible with the theme.

 To investigate whether the theme is creating an issue or not rename the active theme directory file.
 After this WordPress will refuse to identify the file and you might be able to log in.

 To reach the active theme directory file you need to access the wp-content/themes folder via using FTP client.
 Once you reach the file change its name.
 Then the WordPress is unable to recognize the file and deactivate the theme.

-Little childish but its true too!
+Little childish but it’s true too!
 We usually forget our password or get confused with other passwords.
 If the same happens with you need to reset your password.

 As a result, there are literally quite a few completely different potential solutions that you just could have to be compelled to run through.

 The very first and simple way to reset the password is to click on ‘Forget Password’ and enter your e-mail ID.
-A link will be sent on your email to reset the password.
+A link will be sent to your email to reset the password.
 Due to some reason, the method is not helpful then go for another trick.